Master of Business Administration (MBAD)

 MBAD 6211.
 Financial Accounting.
 3 Credits.

 The basic concepts and methods used in financial reports for understanding their content and context.
 The income statement, balance sheet, and statement of cash flows.
 Detailed accounting procedures and choices.
 How the most important accounting procedures are calculated and how different choices impact financial statements.
 Prerequisites: None.
-(Same as ACCY 6101) (Fall, spring, and summer).
+(Same as ACCY 6101).

 MBAD 6213.
 Managerial Accounting.
 1.5 Credit.